EyadHaytham/Lane-Detection/README.md

 * **Real-time Lane Tracking:** Process live video frames instantly at 30+ frames per second.
 * **Sunlight & Shadow Resistance:** Advanced filtering prevents blinding glare and harsh outdoor shadows from ruining your path.
 * **Smooth Autonomous Steering:** Uses mathematical PID calculations to eliminate aggressive shaking and tire spinouts.
-* **Pure Visual Navigation:** Achieves true track centering using a single front camera without relying on external GPS trackers or manual controls.
 * **Approachable Structure:** Built so that any first-year engineering student can easily install, read, and understand the code logic.

 ℹ️ Overview

-This repository contains the advanced computer vision pipeline and real-time trajectory tracking scripts used to keep an autonomous outdoor rover perfectly centered within a defined track using a single front-mounted camera sensor.
+This repository contains the computer vision pipeline and real-time tracking scripts used to keep an autonomous outdoor rover perfectly centered within a defined track using a single front-mounted camera sensor.

-The goal of this documentation is to convey the quality of the work, explain the engineering decisions behind the design, and make the codebase highly approachable for developers, student engineers, and reviewers looking at the system architecture.

 📋 Problem Statement